Monaco

 The beach of Monaco

-Monaco’s beach is located in the east of the city-state, in the Larvotto district.
-The newly designed beach promenade invites you to take a stroll and the beach itself is a wonderful place to relax.
+Monaco’s beach is located in the Larvotto district, east of the city-state.
+The newly designed beach promenade invites you to take a stroll, and the beach itself is a wonderful place to relax.
 Small round pebbles form a soft surface so that you can enjoy sunbathing without having to rent a sun lounger.
 There are many restaurants and shops in the arcades below the seafront.

 Monaco beach